FacundoGPG/Evidence---Demonstration-of-a-Programming-Paradigm/README.md

     maplist(label, Rows).
 ```

-`boxes/1` and `box/3` handle the 3×3 subgrid constraint. `boxes/1` groups the 9 rows into three bands of three, and `box/3` recursively extracts each 3×3 block and applies `all_distinct`:
+`boxes/1` takes all 9 rows and splits them into three horizontal bands of 3 rows each, rows 1–3, 4–6, and 7–9, then passes each band to `box/3`.

+`box/3` works on three rows at a time.
+It uses Prolog's pattern matching `[A,B,C|Rest]` to pull exactly 3 elements from each row, giving 9 elements total that form one complete 3×3 subgrid.
+Those 9 elements go into `all_distinct`, and then the predicate recurses on the remaining columns until all three blocks in the band are covered:

 ```prolog
 boxes([A,B,C,D,E,F,G,H,I]) :-